sdpa-python/sdpa-python.github.io/docs/installation/windows.md

 ## Obtaining and installing SDPA Python wrapper

-Once you have built and done a test run on `sdpa`, you have a working SDPA binary, it's finally time to build and install `sdpa-python`.
+Once you have built and done a test run on `sdpa` (or `sdpa_gmp` if using the Multiprecision backend), you have a working SDPA binary, it's finally time to build and install `sdpa-python`.

 We need SPOOLES for building `sdpa-python`.

-### Obtaining SPOOLES headers
+### Obtaining SPOOLES library and headers

 On MSYS2, `libspooles` can be installed (from the **MSYS2 MSYS** shell) using